FS-Driverless/Formula-Student-Driverless-Simulator/docs/integration-handbook.md

 This instance will have 8 vCPU cores, 30 gb memory (configuration n1-standard-8), 1 Nvidia Tesla T4 videocard and 100GB SSD disk.
 The teams must install their autonomous system on this computer.

-At competition, a separate google cloud instance will run the simulation software and the ROS bridge.
+During competition, a separate google cloud instance will run the simulation software and the ROS bridge.
-One by one the ROS bridge will connect to the different teams computers an they will do their mission.
+One by one the ROS bridge will connect to the different teams computers and they will do their mission.

 During the weeks leading up to the competition FSOnline will host multiple testing moments where the autonomous computers will be connected to the simulator and drive a few test laps.